Which Streaming Service Is Best for You?

 You know those “premium” channels that account for half your cable bill?
 Almost all of them offer their own streaming services now.
 If you use one more than the others, this might be a better way to go.

 What You Get: Award-winning television for more than three decades.
+Originally dubbed HBO Now, and later rebranded to serve as the standalone HBO app.

 What You Get: All the original content offered by Showtime, of which there is a lot.
 If you haven’t watched I’m Dying Up Here, it comes highly recommended by the InsideHook staff.
+Other hits include Homeland, Shameless and Billions (assuming you love Paul Giammati as much as we do).

 What You Get: The same thing as HBO and Showtime, plus access to all historical content from the network.